Quality of Care Vaccines

 Under the VFC program, the Center for Disease Control (CDC) purchases vaccines at a discount and distributes them to grantees, such as state health departments and certain local and territorial public health agencies.
 These grantees distribute the vaccines at no charge to private physicians' offices and public health clinics that are registered as VFC providers.
 Because the federal government pays for the vaccine, providers are not paid for the cost of the vaccine product.
 Instead, they are paid an administration fee for the costs that the provider incurs in administering the vaccine.
 For children enrolled in Medicaid, the Medicaid program pays the vaccine administration fee.
 For uninsured and underinsured children enrolled in VFC, the parents are billed for the administration fee.
 The administration fee varies by state.

-For additional information regarding vaccines for children, visit the CDC Vaccines for Children webpage.
+For additional information regarding vaccines for children, visit the CDC Vaccines for Children.

 Vaccines for Adults

-Most State Medicaid agencies cover at least some adult immunizations but not all offer vaccines at the ACIP standards.
-CMS is currently collaborating with other HHS officials on the ACIP to identify gaps in adult immunization activities and to develop recommendations to improve vaccination rates in adults.
-The Department of Health and Human Services (HHS) is planning a public awareness campaign to improve adult Medicaid enrollees' vaccination rates for influenza and pneumonia.
+Most state Medicaid agencies cover at least some adult immunizations but not all offer vaccines at the ACIP standards.
+The Centers for Medicare & Medicaid Services (CMS) is currently collaborating with other Department of Health and Human Services (HHS) officials on the ACIP to identify gaps in adult immunization activities and to develop recommendations to improve vaccination rates in adults.
+HHS is planning a public awareness campaign to improve adult Medicaid enrollees' vaccination rates for influenza and pneumonia.

 For more information, see Medicaid Coverage of Immunizations for Non-Institutionalized Adults.